Basic principles of the structure of the visual analyzer. The structure and functions of the visual analyzer briefly

 Eyeball

-The eye has three shells:
+The eye has three membranes:

 retina (retina) - the inner shell of the eyeball - the receptor part of the visual analyzer; function: direct perception of light and transmission of information to the central nervous system.